 The AR-15 80% Lower

-An AR-15 80% Lower is an almost-complete, not-quite-an-AR-15-receiver.
-An 80% lower has (as the name implies) been 80% machined and it roughly resembles the shape of an AR-15 stripped lower receiver.
+An 80% lower is an almost-complete, not-quite-an-AR-15-receiver.
+An 80% lower has (as the name implies) been about 80% machined and it roughly resembles the shape of an AR-15 stripped lower receiver.
 You’re responsible for finishing the last 20%.
 They’re officially called receiver blanks.
 The ATF and current laws don’t recognize the phrases “80% lower” and the like.

 Know the laws of the 80 lower, first